-Recommendation: Only repos transacted on GC facilities on an ATS that is not connected to a CCP or on GC financing facilities and/or repos managed by a tri-party agent should be reported as general collateral.
+Recommendation: Only collateral allocated in repos transacted on GC facilities on an ATS that is not connected to a CCP or on GC financing facilities and/or repos managed by a tri-party agent or in auto-collateralizations should be reported as general collateral.

-50 In contrast, collateral allocated in GC facilities and tri-party arrangements cannot be refused by the collateral-taker as the list of eligible collateral is pre-agreed.
+63 In contrast, collateral allocated in GC facilities and tri-party arrangements cannot be refused by the collateral-taker as the list of eligible collateral is pre-agreed.